 See this article on classful and classless IP networks.

 This is just the tip of the iceberg when it comes to the ip command.
-We'll discuss and demonstrate that command more as we continue through these lessons.
 But for now, try using it to analyze any Linux system you come across.
 The more you run it, the more you will learn about TCP/IP in Linux.

 In addition, this is just the beginning of TCP/IP.
 It is a vast subject that you could spend a lifetime becoming an expert on.
 Remember that just about everything we do in computer networking has its basis in TCP/IP.

 Click the drop-down arrow to the right of each question to display the answer.